 - Preheat oven to 400 degrees Fahrenheit.
 Grease a muffin pan, or insert muffin liners into the cups.

-- In a large bowl, add the flour, cinnamon, baking powder, baking soda, ginger, and salt.
+- In a large bowl, add the flour, cinnamon, baking powder, baking soda, and salt.
 Mix well to combine.

-- Add the white sugar, brown sugar, coconut oil, vanilla extract, and almond milk.
+- Add the white sugar, brown sugar, melted coconut oil, vanilla extract, and almond milk.
 Mix until a thick stock dough forms.

 - In a separate small bowl, mix the ground flaxseed and water together and let sit for a minute until it thickens.
 Add it to the bowl and add the Sourdough starter, mix well.

-- Lastly, fold in the walnuts and blueberries.
-Fill each muffin cup with batter.
-Bake for 24-30 minutes until muffins have started to brown on top and are cooked through all the way.
-Mangia!
+- Bake for 24-30 minutes until muffins have started to brown on top and are cooked through all the way.
+Enjoy!

-Or tag me @theherbeevore in your photo on Instagram and I'll feature you in my stories!
+Or tag me @theherbeevore in your photo on Instagram!

 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
 Thank you for supporting the brands that support The Herbeevore and our beehives!